PranaavS/Calculus-Notes/README.md

 # Calculus-Notes
-chapter notes for AP Calculus BC
+The .pdfs in this repository are chapter notes for AP Calculus BC.
+Posted alongside them in the folder 'Code' are the corresponding .tex files which were used to compile them.

 As new, updated iterations of the lecture notes are made, they will be posted in this repository.